WMVP: Television, WCFL-FM, and evolution to Top 40

 In 1948, the Federation was granted a license for an FM radio station, WCFL-FM on 104.3 MHz.
 Its transmitter was atop the American Furniture Mart, where WCFL's studios and offices had been located since 1931.
 WCFL-FM went on the air March 12, 1949, and simulcast its sister AM station's programming for six hours a day–from 3 p.m. to 9 pm.
 This time the Federation was impatient for its new radio station to become profitable, having gone from 1926 to 1940 before WCFL was "in the black".
 On January 10, 1950, WCFL-FM went off the air permanently; the Federation believed its dollars were better spent for its AM radio station.
-(Today, the frequency is occupied by WBMX, and the call letters belong to a station in Morris, Illinois that is now owned by University of Northwestern – St. Paul.)
+(Today, the frequency is occupied by WSCR-FM.)

 During the 1940s, the Federation's thoughts turned once again to television, and in 1953, it applied for VHF channel 11 in Chicago.
 The Federation lost the bid to the city's educational groups, who would put WTTW on the air in 1955.
 An early 1960s try netted the Federation a license for Chicago UHF channel 38.
 In June 1968, plans were made for building a transmitter and antenna atop Chicago's John Hancock Center, as well as other construction needs to get WCFL-TV on the air.
-By late 1970, the Federation had begun to look at other uses for the station's license which didn't involve the organization.
+By late 1970, the Federation had begun to look at other uses for the station's license which did not involve the organization.
 Christian Communications purchased WCFL-TV in August 1975, with the FCC approving the license transfer in early 1976.
 At the time of the sale, WCFL-TV had yet to be on the air; it became WCFC-TV and, later, WCPX-TV.